LorgaschLunka/hostrada-netcsv/README.md

 * **Do not rename downloaded HOSTRADA files.** The converter relies on the original filenames.
 * Invalid values in the HOSTRADA dataset are represented by `-9999`.
 * Converting the full grid creates one output file per hourly timestep and may require substantial disk space.
+* It is recommended to check expected values and units.
+For example, when converting cloud-cover data, one would expect eights (1.00-8.00).
+If something went wrong (e.g. different variables in a directory in merge mode), values like 10.83 could occur.

 ---